Jason Lokilo

-Jason Eyenga Lokilo (born 17 September 1998) is a Congolese professional footballer who plays as a winger for Turkish club İstanbulspor on loan from the Dutch club Sparta Rotterdam.
+Jason Eyenga Lokilo (born 17 September 1998) is a professional footballer who plays as a winger for Ekstraklasa club Piast Gliwice.
+Born in Belgium, he represented the Democratic Republic of Congo at youth level.

 Early life

 Lokilo was born in Brussels, Belgium on 17 September 1998.

 Club career

 Lokilo was a member of the Anderlecht academy between 2007 and 2014.
 He signed for Crystal Palace in July 2015, spending the following two seasons playing for their youth teams.

 Following a number of appearances for the first team in pre-season games, Lokilo made his senior debut for Crystal Palace on 22 August 2017 against Ipswich Town in the EFL Cup.

-In August 2018, he joined French club FC Lorient on a season-long loan.
+In August 2018, he joined French club Lorient on a season-long loan.

 Doncaster Rovers

 In January 2020, he joined League One club Doncaster Rovers on loan until the end of the 2019–20 season, at which time he was released by Crystal Palace.
 On 2 August 2020, he re-joined Doncaster Rovers on a one-year deal.
-In June 2021 he left Doncaster Rovers after failing to agree a new deal.
+In June 2021, he left Doncaster Rovers after failing to agree a new deal.